Sechs kleine Klavierstücke

 Sechs kleine Klavierstücke, Op.
 19 (Six Little Piano Pieces) is a set of pieces for solo piano written by the Austrian composer Arnold Schoenberg, published in 1913 at Universal Edition in Vienna.

 History

-After having written large, dense works such as Pelleas und Melisande, up until 1907, Schöenberg decided to turn away from this style, beginning with his second string quartet of 1908.
+After having written large, dense works such as Pelleas und Melisande, up until 1907, Schönberg decided to turn away from this style, beginning with his second string quartet of 1908.
 The following excerpt, translated from a letter written to Ferruccio Busoni in 1909, well expresses his reaction against the excess of the Romantic period:

 My goal: complete liberation from form and symbols, cohesion and logic.